Beyond the scroll: 5 social media strategies that actually drive conversions

 Today’s buyers are digital natives shaped by constant connectivity and information overload.
 Gen Z and Millennials filter traditional marketing tactics instinctively—skipping, muting, or scrolling past anything that feels pushy or performative.

-So before we move forward, it’s important to recognize and speak to this audience in a way that resonates with them i.e. with authenticity.
+So before we move forward, recognize this: Your audience isn’t looking for content; they are looking for connection.
 If your content isn’t genuine, relevant, or value-driven, they’ll scroll right past it.

 I’m talking about your approach: Your voice.
 Your intention.
 Your strategy.